StellarSand/privacy-settings/Privacy Settings/Windows-11.md

   - select Picture or Slideshow
   - Get fun facts, tips, tricks and more on your lock screen: Off

+#### Start
+- Show recommendations for tips, shortcuts, new apps and more: Off

 #### Device usage
 - Turn everything off